 Welcome to the final part of the Suns Preview Series for the 2011-2012 season!
 Previously, you reveled in riveting prose about the Suns' Wings (mmm...wings!), Forwards/Centers and Point Guards.
 Let's give these writers a round of applause!
 Tap the keys on your keyboard a few times with your fingertips and be "heard".

 Interestingly, the longest conversation centered around the discussion of our Wings.
 Maybe that's because the Centers on the team are old news.
 At the least, people are running out of new things to say until watching Gortat, Lopez and Siler actually play this season.
 And maybe the Power Forwards are boring because they lack a story-maker like Amare, or even Hedo.
 At point guard, Nash is Nash.
-And his backup,
+And his backup, <fill in the blank>, is a disaster.
+Yawn.

 Whatever the reason, the preview on the Wings generated more comments than any story not called a 'gamethread' in the past 8 months.
 Why?
 Because wing positions are the Suns' biggest flaw.
 And quite possibly the reason the Suns won't make the playoffs this season.